aceakash/string-similarity/README.md

 1. mainString (string): The string to match each target string against.
 2. targetStrings (Array): Each string in this array will be matched against the main string.
+3. ignoreCase (boolean): Provide optionally - set to true if you want to ignore case in the string comparison.

 ##### Returns
 (Object): An object with a `ratings` property, which gives a similarity rating for each target string, a `bestMatch` property, which specifies which target string was most similar to the main string, and a `bestMatchIndex` property, which specifies the index of the bestMatch in the targetStrings array.